 - Designing methods to avoid vehicle path overlap

-In this course, you need to review Chapter 6, "Geometric Design", of the Federal Highway Administration Publication FHWA-RD-00-067, "Understanding Roundabouts" provided below.
+In this professional engineering CEU course, you need to review Chapter 6, "Geometric Design", of the Federal Highway Administration Publication FHWA-RD-00-067, "Understanding Roundabouts".

 Upon successful completion of the quiz, print your Certificate of Completion instantly.
 (Note: if you are paying by check or money order, you may print your Certificate of Completion after we receive your payment.)
 For your convenience, we will also email you your Certificate of Completion.
 Also, you can log in to your account at any time to access and print your Certificate of Completion.